slanatech/swaggerstats.io.old/_documentation/conf.md

 In this case, without swagger specification, swagger-stats will detect API operations on the fly based on express routes (i.e. `/myapi/:param`), and it will calculate statistics for detected API operations.

-> If your existing app does not have swagger specification, you can still use swagger-stats to monitor API defined by Express routes
+> If your existing app does not have swagger specification, swagger-stats will detect and monitor API defined by Express routes

 ```javascript
 var express = require('express');